MS in Library and Information Science: School Media

 Master of Science in Library and Information Science: School Media

-Accredited by the American Library Association and fulfilling a pathway to New York Department of Education certification requirements, the School Media specialization within the Master of Science in Library and Information Science (MLIS) program focuses on producing Library and Information Science (LIS) professionals with the skills to instruct children in grades pre-K through 12 in all areas of literacy and technology fluency.
+Accredited by the American Library Association and fulfilling a pathway to New York Department of Education certification requirements, the Master of Science in Library and Information Science with School Media Specialization (MLIS: School Media) focuses on producing Library and Information Science professionals with the skills to instruct children in grades pre-K through 12 in all areas of literacy and technology fluency.

-The iSchool’s LIS program is nationally ranked by U.S. News & World Report, and qualifies graduates for certification as a school library media specialist in New York and other states.
+The iSchool’s MLIS: School Media program is nationally ranked by U.S. News & World Report, and prepares graduates for certification as school library media specialists.
 The program requires students to meet core LIS requirements, as well as complete specified coursework in information literacy, youth services, information technology in schools, literacy and reading support, and management in school libraries.

 As the scope, context, and means of collecting information continue to evolve at an astounding rate, the traditional role of school librarians has expanded tremendously.
 Students in the iSchool’s LIS: School Media program learn to:

 Provide active curriculum support: Graduates are prepared to collaborate with classroom teachers to teach research and information literacy skills as well as provide print and non-print media in support of the curriculum.